amazon-braket/amazon-braket-examples/README.md

 # Braket Tutorials github
-Primary repository for Amazon Braket tutorials, in which we provide tutorials on quantum computing, some real-world problem solutions, and the Amazon Braket SDK.
+Primary repository for Amazon Braket tutorials, in which we provide tutorials on quantum computing, using Amazon Braket.
+We provide examples for both quantum circuits and quantum annealing.
+We cover both canonical routines such as the Quantum Fourier Transform as well as hybrid quantum algorithms such as the Variational Quantum Eigensolver.

 The repo is structured as follows: